AndresICM/genome-mining/_episodes/09-metabolomics.md

 ## Download the metabolomics dataset

-First, we need to go to Zenodo and download all the mzML raw data collected from the described strains. https://zenodo.org/api/records/13352458/files-archive
+First, we need to go to Zenodo and download all the mzML raw data collected from the described strains.

+   https://zenodo.org/api/records/13352458/files-archive

 After downloading the compressed file, we need to decompress it and store the files in a folder on our computer.

-## Import the dataset, and use the batch file to analyze your data
+## Import the dataset and use the batch file to analyze your data

 This data was collected from crude extracts from two marine *Streptomyces*: *Streptomyces* sp.
 H-KF8, and *Streptomyces* sp.
 Vc74B-19.
+These strains were isolated by the lab of Dr. Beatriz Cámara in UTFSM, Valparaíso, Chile.
 Two media were used, ISP2 and ISP2 prepared with artificial seawater (ASW), to evaluate the effect of replicating the natural environment from which these strains were isolated.

 <a href="../fig/Datasets.png">